jeeves-sh/jeeves-shell/docs/project/roadmap.md

                               - title: Do some uncommitted changes

   - title: Convert j → self-contained binary

-  - title: Choose software license and link to its human readable description

   - title: Some kind of Python conference at 2023
     $id: presentation